unisonweb/unison/unison-src/transcripts/reflog.output.md

   Here is a log of the root namespace hashes, starting with the most recent, along with the command that got us there.
 Try:

     `fork 2 .old`
-    `fork #mq4oqhiuuq .old`              to make an old namespace accessible
+    `fork #mq4oqhiuuq .old`   to make an old namespace accessible again,
-                                         again,

-    `deprecated.reset-root #mq4oqhiuuq`  to reset the root
-                                         namespace and its
-                                         history to that of the
+    `reset-root #mq4oqhiuuq`  to reset the root namespace and its history to that of the
                               specified namespace.

        When   Root Hash     Action
   1.   now    #1n5tjujeu7   add